kelmcm/portfolio/critique-by-design.md

 **Completeness**: 5

 I graded these charts in terms of Completeness as a 5.
 As stated by Few, completeness means that the chart provides enough context to understand the message and context is often shown through comparison.
 These two charts are normally presented together to be compared, however they show slightly different metrics.
 The French language chart shows Number of people who speak French at home, while the English language chart shows Number of people with first language English.
 To be more complete, these charts should show the same metrics to compare.
-Similarly, these charts are missing information on bi-lingualism or non-official (non-French or English) spoken languages.
+Similarly, these charts are missing information on bilingualism or non-official (non-French or English) spoken languages.
 This information is deeper in the Statistics Canada analysis and forces the reader to seek out these insights themselves.

 **Perceptibility**: 4

 I rated these charts as a 4 in perceptibility.
 At first glance, these charts seem simple due to the fact that there is a lot of white space.
 But, if it were not for the detailed title, the reader may not be able to get the meaning of the chart at first glance.
-This can be due to the small text on the charts and the use of a two verticle axes.
-If you are unfamiliar with reaching charts, the dual axes may require you to strain to be able to read the information and take away the intended meaning.
+This can be due to the small text on the charts and the dual axes.
+If you are unfamiliar with reading charts, the dual axes may require you to strain to be able to read the information and take away the intended meaning.

-On the first chart showing French lanuguage, the title is refering to the dotted line showing decreasing proportion, however the natual eye will be drawn first to the blue bars that are increasing in value.
+On the first chart showing French language, the title is referring to the dotted line showing decreasing proportion, however the natual eye will be drawn first to the blue bars that are increasing in value.
 This contradiction will force the reader to look closer to take away the meaning.
 Instead, the chart should highlight the line with an eye-catching color and use grey to push the bars into the background as supporting information.

-Overall, the perceptability on these two charts can be improved by, increasing text size, removing dual axes, and drawing the reader to the element of the chart that matters.
+Overall, the perceptibility on these two charts can be improved by, increasing text size, removing dual axes, and drawing the reader to the element of the chart that matters.

 **Truthfulness**: 5

 I rated these charts in Truthfulness as a 5.
 The claims the titles are making are valid and the data backs up these claims.
 However, because these charts are communicated together, there is a question of magnitude of these claims.
 The scales on the two charts are different, however the physical size of the bars are similar in height.
-As a quick reader, there is the potential to make a speedy concludsion that English is much closer to the number of French speakers in Quebec if you do not notice the differing scales.
+As a quick reader, there is the potential to make a speedy conclusion that English is much closer to the number of French speakers in Quebec if you do not notice the differing scales.

 Changing the scale on these charts would help present the data more truthfully and realistically back up the titles' claims.